 Take a moment to cool off from the overwhelming heat at one of Ghana’s beautiful beaches — Bojo Beach, Kokrobite and Labadi Beach are all easily accessible from Accra.

 Whichever you visit, you’ll get a glimpse of Ghana’s energetic and vibrant culture.
 On weekends, the beach tends to get busy with performers playing live music, people dancing and playing various beach games and vendors selling food and drinks.

 5. Practice your negotiation skills at Makola Market.

 Makola Market in Accra is one of the largest West Africa and a must stop for an up-close look at local culture.
 You’ll find almost anything, from street food to clothes to souvenirs.
 But even if you’re not planning to spend a cent, it’s definitely worth visiting just for the experience.

 What’s that experience exactly?
 Well, get ready for a variety of sounds, colors, and scents, as well as lots of people everywhere.
 Pushy vendors will try to sell you their goods, and if you’re an obruni (white person), the prices will likely be higher.
 This is your opportunity to try out a bit of Twi and counter with your best offer.
 It can be a bit overwhelming for a first-timer, but it can also be fun if you keep an open mind.

 6. Get up close with wildlife at Mole National Park.

-Also a site for our national parks and reserves volunteer project in Ghana, Mole National Park is home to more than 90 species of mammals and hundreds of birds.
+Also a site for our those who are volunteering at national parks and reserves in Ghana, Mole National Park is home to more than 90 species of mammals and hundreds of birds.